mcramanayake/mcramanayake/README.md

 ## 👨‍💻 About Me

 I am an undergraduate student pursuing a degree in Software Engineering.
-I have a passion for developing web applications and working on exciting projects.
+I have a passion for developing web applications, softwares and working on exciting projects.

 ## 🚀 Skills